Paris Square Paul Painleve in France

 This small garden with its statues in only open from 8am on weekdays and 9am at weekends and on National French holidays, yet the closing times vary depending upon the time of year, being approximately 5pm during winter and 7.30pm in summer.

-Now when it comes to getting to this unusual square, the nearest Metro station is the Cluny - La Sorbonne stop via line 10, or a little further away you have the Saint-Michel Notre-Dame stop serving metro line 4 as well as the RER B line, however the bus numbers 21, 24, 27, 38, 47, 63, 85, 86 and 87 will also get you close by.
+Now when it comes to getting to the Paris Square Paul Painleve in France, the nearest Paris Metro station is the Cluny - La Sorbonne stop via line 10, or a little further away you have the Saint-Michel Notre-Dame stop serving metro line 4 as well as the RER B line, however the Paris bus numbers 21, 24, 27, 38, 47, 63, 85, 86 and 87 will also get you close by.